 Once the rodent droppings are removed, disinfect the items.
 Also, clean the countertops and mop the floors using the bleach solution.
 It would help if you also ventilated the area for an hour by opening the doors and windows.
 If you have an electric fan, it would be helpful to switch it on to drive the smell of bleach away.

 Frequently Asked Questions

 Yes – I have found that using bleach will keep mice away.
 You will need to reapply the bleach products for it to continue to work.
 Spray the bleach in any place where you have noticed mouse activity.
 Be careful not to spray the bleach on items that can be damaged!

 In large doses, peppermint oil will repel mice.
 You have to use it in localized environments, and you also have to make sure the oil is replaced very often.
 Using peppermint oil in an open space is not going to work at all, but it will make your home smell better!

 I would use bleach, pepper, or peppermint oil to keep mice away.
 It is not enough to use these products, so you must use other mouse control techniques to make sure you win the battle!

 Does bleach repel mice?
 Yes, it does (I have seen it work successfully).
 Does bleach kill mice?
-Yes, it can, but the chances of killing a mouse with bleach are very low unless you can get the mouse to ingest it, or breathe enough of it in.
+Yes, it can, but the chances of killing a mouse with bleach are meager unless you can get the mouse to ingest it or breathe enough of it in.